confluentinc/examples/cp-quickstart/README.md

 ## Confluent Cloud

-* Confluent Cloud similar quickstart to Confluent Platform: run the command below and then open your browser and navigate to Confluent Cloud at https://confluent.cloud .
-If you choose to run it against your Confluent Cloud cluster, be aware that it creates resources and incurs charges.
-It is for demo purposes only and should be used only for development.
+* Confluent Cloud is a similar quickstart to Confluent Platform.
+After logging into the `ccloud` CLI, run the command below and open your browser navigating to https://confluent.cloud.
+Be aware the demo creates real cloud resources and incurs charges.
+This is for demonstration purposes and should only be used for development environments.

+* This demo also shows usage of the various data formats supported by Confluent Cloud, Schema Registry and ksqlDB.
+The demo deploys a small ksqlDB application which builds streams and tables using Avro, Protobuf and JSON based formats.
+The demo provides sample commands at the end of it's startup showing how to consume Protobuf and Avro based data streams.

 ```bash
 ./start-docker-cloud.sh